DevendraDevadiga/clean-code/README.md

 2) if first line has only 3 Values, remaining has 4 values as expected, function will not parse remaining values.
 3) Code is fixed to parse 4 arguments.
 In future if needs changes in input text (like another input) then main code need to change.
 4) Oveflow of integers/float not handled
-5) Code is known range i.e 0xFF, so unit8 can be used instead of int
+5) Code is known range i.e 0xFF, so unit8 can be used instead of int and wasting another extra 3 bytes